himanshu6272/springboot-usermanagementsystem/README.md

 * Clone the repository: git clone git@github.com:himanshu6272/springboot-usermanagementsystem.git
 * Install the necessary dependencies.
-* Create database by firing the given query in MySQL DB: create database usermanagementsystem.
+* Create database by firing the given query in MySQL DB: <span style="color:blue">"create database usermanagementsystem;</span>".
 * Configure the database connection in the application.properties file.
 * Run the application by using mvn spring-boot:run command.